INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 Compensatory Time

 14.1 Employees entitled to overtime pay may request compensatory time off instead of cash payment.
-This request may be approved by the Chief on a case-by-case basis as not to compromise coverage or disrupt normal Oak Harbor Fire Department operations.
+This request may be approved by the Chief as not to compromise coverage or disrupt normal operations.
 If compensatory time is exercised, the employee is credited with one and one-half times the hours worked as overtime.
-The maximum accrual of compensatory time to be held at any time shall be 160 hours.
+The maximum accrual of compensatory time to be held at any time shall be ninety-six 96 hours.
 After maximum accrual, overtime compensation shall be paid.

 14.2 Employees must use compensatory time within the calendar year of the time it was authorized and earned.
-Compensatory time not used within the calendar year of the time it was authorized shall be paid to the employee.
+Comp time must be used before vacation leave, sick leave, and leave without pay.
+Compensatory time not used within the calendar year of the time it was authorized shall be paid to the employee or an employee may choose to deposit the payable hours into a Deferred Compensation Plan (DCP) or their Medical Expense Reimbursement (MERP).
 Each department shall maintain records of overtime and compensatory time and ensure that the departmental budget is accurately reflecting such activity.
 A review should be conducted periodically as part of the City’s budget process.

 Article 15

-15.1 Separations - Only employees employed by the City on the effective date of this Agreement shall be compensated under the terms of this Agreement.
+15.1 Separated Employees - Only employees employed by the City on the effective date of this Agreement shall be compensated under the terms of this Agreement.
 Separated employees shall receive compensation in effect at the time of the employee’s separation.

 Article 16